hppr-dev/docs-bash-task-master/docs/index.md

 # Introduction

 Bash Task Master is a utility to organize and write specialized bash scripts AKA tasks.
-These tasks can either be centrally stored in a global context or stored within a project to create a shared context.

 Features:

-  - Centralized Management
+  - Scoped Context
+    - Project specific tasks are stored and loaded based on the current working directory
-    - Manage available tasks from anywhere in your home directory without modifying your PATH
+    - Modules tasks are available anywhere
-    - Store variables that persist inside a particular context

   - Parse and Validate Input
-    - Reference arguments by name ($ARG_VAR), not by number ($1)
+    - Reference arguments by name (`$ARG_VAR`)
     - Ensure that arguments match an expected format

-  - Scoped Context
-    - Project specific tasks are created to only be available within a project directory
-    - Global tasks can be added to be available anywhere in your home directory

   - Isolated Runtime
-    - Task variables do not pollute the user session
+    - Task variables and functions do not pollute the user session

+  - Centralized Management
+    - Manage modules, drivers and templates from anywhere

 Bash Task Master was designed to be flexible and expandable.
-It is a resource to help document and store bash scripts and workflows.

 Task files act as documentation for important processes.
 While a simple bash script would serve the same purpose, the aim is to make it easier to co-locate project resources.